EssayGrader Help

 • Step 9 - Import essays from your LMS

 Import essays from your LMS Whether you are using Google Classroom, Canvas, or Schoology, once linked with EssayGrader the process of importing essays is identical.
 The steps below demonstrate the process of importing essays from your Learning Management System (LMS).
-On the Home screen, select one of the three LMS import options under Import Student Submissions.
-You may be asked to login to your LMS again. (https://storage.crisp.chat/users/helpdesk/website/-/8/f/2/c/8f2c25b48fcSome readers
+Watch the 60 second video demo on our Video Tutorials page for an overview or dive in to the written content on this page.
+On theSome readers

-• Step 10 - Review the graded essay list
+• Step 10 - Review the graded essay list (Essay Dashboard)

 • Step 11 - Review the feedback report

 Review the feedback report You've chosen an essay and have clicked into it to see the feedback report.
 Let's explore the sections of that report and how to interact with them.
 The screenshot below is marked to correspond with the numbered sections in this article.
-Grading Report Overview When you open a student submission, the grading report is organized into tabs and aFew readers
+Grading Report Overview When you open a student submission, the grading report is organized into tabs andFew readers

 • Step 12 - Regrade essays (entire assignment or single submission)

 Regrading essays (entire assignment or single submission) There may be a number of reasons you wish to regrade essays, whether it's every essay submitted for a particular assignment or just the work of one or more students.
-Regrading all essays in an assignment If you wish to regrade every essay that has been submitted to date for a particular assignment, the steps are as follows.
-Identify the workspace in the sidepanel where your class and assignment are located.
-Navigate to theFew readers
+The demo in our Video Tutorials section outlines the steps to regrade all submissions in an assignment.
+To regrade individual submissions they must be processed iSome readers

 • Step 13 - Export grading feedback (printed copies and digital PDF)